-For more information or to learn how you can bring IRD's Reading & Writing Skills Program to your school or district, contact:

-Lynda Probst Institute of Reading Development LProbst@readingprograms.org
+For more information or to learn how you can bring IRD's Reading Skills Program to your school or district, contact: Lynda Probst LProbst@readingprograms.org k12.readingcourses.org

 DEMOGRAPHICS Tracy Unified School District (TUSD) is located in Tracy, California, about an hour inland from San Francisco.
 TUSD is an innovative school district that challenges its students to reach their fullest potential, prepares them to become the leaders of tomorrow, and helps them develop a love of lifelong learning.